 This is article 54,

-put together inside the hub area right from the factory, and the wheels have a
+designed nor put together (inside the hub area) right from the factory, and the wheels have a

 These wheels also do not have the safety-rim 'bumps' for use with

 If you are servicing your Lester wheels, and you find just a piece of water pipe inside for a spacer, you REALLY should install the BMW parts.

 Besides the tendency for cracking, the main problem is that Lester did a lousy job on what they put INSIDE the hubs, and you may well find almost anything inside yours!

 Lester wheels were well-known by most Airhead master mechanics to have improper preload shimming (there were no actual changeable shims).
 Too tight and the bearings overheated, sometimes with disastrous results.
 Some wheels cracked.
 My understanding is that Lester was sued out of existence.

 Lester alloy wheels probably should not be used in tubeless mode, as they do not have a safety bead for the tire to hump over, which tubeless rims do.
 Many have, however, run them safely as tubeless for huge mileages, with NO problems....in the same way as many with the BMW Snowflake tube-type wheels have used them as tubeless.
 There is an article on this website about that: Section6.htm